KevinSCLin/Kevin-Vlad-Test-Docs/docs/Excel-VBA-custom-table-headers.md

 Each label corresponds to an item in real world, such as a specimen, case number, or a serial number in increasing order.
 Excel's built-in autofill function may not recognize the pattern of the labels.
 Instead of manually entering the names of each column or row, it is easier to use VBA to generate the row and column labels for us.
-This table builder can serve as a reusable template.
+This macros introduced in this guide can serve as a reusable table builder template.

 ![Note][NOTE] NOTE: Excel's row and column widths are 1048576 and 16384 respectively.
 You cannot build a table
     larger than 1048576 by 16384.